What are mutual funds?

-After launching mutual funds, people kept asking how mutual funds work?
-If you’re still lost, it’s not as complex as you might have thought.
-Let’s get started with a simple illustration.
+Mutual funds pool together small amounts from multiple investors and invest the piled up funds in professionally managed assets.
+If you’re still lost, the concept is not as complex as you might have thought.
+Let’s get started with a simple illustration; using pizza.

 Seeing everyone else leave with their boxes of pizza makes you even more hungry.
 Without thinking too much of it, you send a message to your friends.
 “If you each send me NGN400, we can all have a slice of pizza.”
 Soon, you’re back at the counter waiting for your box of pizza.

 Why is this beautiful?

 With all your friends contributing, your craving and your wallet would finally get to cooperate and you and your friends can each have some pizza for the amount you have available.
 Although you don’t have the full amount needed to get a box, by pooling the amounts you and your friends have you still get a slice.

 How does this tie back to mutual funds?

 Mutual funds work just like pizza slices do.
 No jokes!
 Think of it as crowdfunding to get a box of pizza.
 That makes it possible for everyone to have a slice without paying the full amount.
 In essence, mutual funds break down large investments into smaller units that everyone can purchase.